Safe Trails Whitefish

 • Safe Streets for All

-Over 40 years of hard work has gone into creating the foundation of our multi-use path system in Whitefish.
-However, creating a path system like this after development is difficult, which has resulted in an incomplete system, especially regarding the main artery, the Whitefish River Trail.
-Currently, there are a handful of critical segments that need to be completed.
+Currently, there are a handful of critical segments of the Whitefish River Trail that need to be completed.
 The process for each segment, from start to finish, is long and complicated.
-To address this, Safe Trails Whitefish (STW) has completed an at-a-glance gap analysis to help our partners understand where each segment stands in the process.
+To address this, Safe Trails Whitefish has completed an at-a-glance gap analysis to help our partners understand where each segment stands in the process.
 This analysis helps us identify critical points in the section's development and informs actions to expedite this essential transportation route.
-See the current status here.
+In addition to the gap analysis, Safe Trails Whitefish is working to create a detailed baseline map.
+A fly-over of the entire trail corridor is scheduled for spring 2026 to provide high-resolution LiDAR data and orthomosaic imaging.
+This data and imagery will be combined to create the baseline map needed to design, and ultimately develop the remaining segments of the trail.

 How You Can Help